ComputerScienceHouse/Imagine2022-Embedded/README.md

 ## How to use

 Install script automatically flashes and device and increments device number.
-Must be run in project directory
+Must be run in project directory (outside container)
 ```
 python3 incflash.py
 ```